oskarasd123/math-in-py/README.md

 # math-in-py

-implements a simple cli math interperter in python
+Implements a simple cli math interperter in python.

+Make it executable and add it to your $PATH to make using it easier.